Information technology tools and resources at the UW

 Overview of UW wireless

-The University of Washington’s wireless network is designed to be a convenient supplement to the wired network for general functions such as Web browsing and email.
-Wireless “access points” located throughout many buildings and common areas of all three UW campuses allow compatible wireless devices to connect to the UW network, as well as UW NetID authenticated access to the Internet.
+The University of Washington’s wireless network is designed to be a primary access network for UW students, faculty and staff.
+Approximately 11,000 wireless “access points” are located throughout most buildings and common areas of all three UW campuses, research areas at South Lake Union, as well as UW Medicine hospitals and clinics.

 - See below on this page for basic instructions on how to connect to UW networks with wireless (WiFi).